piesauce/privacy_hidden_representations/README.md

 **Code**

-The **data** folder contains python code to download all three datasets The **preprocessing** folder contains code to clean, normalize, and preprocess the datasets and generate training examples The **models** folder contains various neural network models used to accomplish the main task and the adversarial task of predicting the private variables.
+The **data** folder contains python code to download all three datasets.

+The **preprocessing** folder contains code to clean, normalize, and preprocess the datasets and generate training examples.

+The **models** folder contains various neural network models used to accomplish the main task and the adversarial task of predicting the private variables.